teaching-on-testbeds/repro-DNS/README.md

 ```bash
 named -g
 ```
 to start BIND9.16.6 on the resolver.
-We use version 9.16.6 because it is a NXNS-patched version, most vulnerable to the NRDelegation attack, enabling us to measure the effect of the attack on benign client traffic.
+We use version 9.16.6 because it is a NXNS-patched version, most vulnerable to the NRDelegationAttack, enabling us to measure the effect of the attack on benign client traffic.

 For each of the four authoritative servers, ssh into the node and run
 ```